vbilopav/vb-spa/README.md

 - Create bundles for your your modules, html or css
 - Fine tune and tweak your SPA application

-Bundling is important process in SPA applications because of its modular nature.
+Bundling is important process in SPA applications because of its complex and modular nature.
 Modular fronted application need to be bundled to avoid high netowork traffic when loading all of those bundles.
 On the other side, you don't want everything to be bundled, perhaps you want something to be loaded on demand or you just want to left out some portions of application used rarely.
 In other words - fine tuning.
 More info on this on wiki.